sina-zare/sintinel/README.md

 * Limit network access to the `rest-server` (firewall, reverse-proxy with TLS) if exposing outside a local network.
 * Periodically back up `./sintinel-data/rest-data` (the rest-server storage) — this is where snapshots are physically stored on the host.

+---

+## License & Contributing

+* Fork the repo and create a feature branch.
+* Open a pull request with a clear description and any required migration steps.
+* Keep changes small and focused; include tests when relevant.

+**Author / Contact**: Sina Zare / sinazare1998@gmail.com

+---